pablo-blancoc/PlacesApp/README.md

 * Get notifications whenever people you decide post new things

 ### Basic Requirements
-- SQL Database
-- Backend server (own API)
+- Parse as database and backend
-- Google Maps SDK or API to find directions
+- Google Maps SDK or API to find directions and near me

 ### Screen Archetypes
 * Login